Skip to main content

 "Obviously we've been emphasizing we wanted to come out fast, and we did that," quarterback Aidan O'Connell said after the game.
 "It was a great first drive to come out and get points and a touchdown specifically.
 It was huge for momentum, but like I said, it takes 60 minutes.
 Obviously there's going to be good drives, drives that aren't as good, but you just try to maintain and sustain that momentum, and I don't think we did that very well."

-Also over the past two games, the Raiders have outscored their opponents 17-3 in the first quarter, but have been outscored 39-0 over the second and third quarters.
+Over the past two games, the Raiders have outscored their opponents 17-3 in the first quarter, but have been outscored 39-0 over the second and third quarters.

 "Having that script, getting guys comfortable, especially the quarterbacks and receivers knowing what's coming, what to expect.
-You can walk through that 1000 times," said Head Coach Antonio Piece Monday morning.
+You can walk through that 1000 times," Head Coach Antonio Pierce said Monday morning.
 "And the good thing is, we put it on paper.
 What we're struggling with right now is in the second quarter, right?
 Something's going on late in the second quarter, either turnover or bad play on defense, and we're not going into the half the way we want to."

 Giveaways and Takeaways